-For more information about the SCC, refer to the Administration Guide for your server.
+For more information about the SCC, refer to the Sun Fire V440 Server Administration Guide.

 Configuring ALOM

 Your ALOM software comes preinstalled on your host server, so it works as soon as you apply power to the server.
 At that point, it is ready to run.
 You can connect a terminal to the serial management port (SERIAL MGT) and immediately start working with ALOM.